opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/keycloak/cce-keycloak.md

 storage in order to maintain its data and configuration during pod restarts.
 We could deploy a PostgreSQL database as a CCE workload, but this would require additional administrative overhead from your side.
-The Managed Relational Database Service of Open Telekom Cloud is a perfect fit for this scenario.
+The Managed Relational Database Service of T Cloud Public is a perfect fit for this scenario.
 A scalable turn-key solution, that fully integrated with the rest of managed services of the platform without demanding from the consumer additional administrative effort.

-This step involves provisioning a PostgreSQL database instance via Open Telekom Cloud’s RDS service.
+This step involves provisioning a PostgreSQL database instance via T Cloud Public’s RDS service.
 Select an instance class and storage configuration that align with your anticipated workload; consider factors such as expected connection volume, data growth, and performance requirements.
 For production environments, it's recommended to opt for a compute-optimized or memory-optimized instance class, along with provisioned IOPS storage if consistent performance is critical.
 This ensures that Keycloak operates reliably under load and can scale as demand increases.

 ![image](/img/docs/blueprints/by-use-case/security/zitadel/Screenshot_from_2025-04-16_10-54-16.png)